ACCRINGTON BENJAMIN HARGREAVES CE(VA) PRIMARY SCHOOL

 Class Teachers and Teaching Assistants conduct PSHE lessons in a sensitive manner and in confidence.
 Children’s questions are answered as honestly and fully as appropriate.

 All adults in School are responsible for informing teachers about any concerns about the personal and social development of individual pupils.
 However, if a child makes reference to anything which gives cause for concern (e.g. sexual abuse, illegal substance use) then clearly such matters cannot remain confidential.
-Staff will report such incidents to the Designated Senior Person who will decide whether the matter should be dealt with as a child protection issue.
+Staff will report such incidents to the Designated Senior Lead who will decide whether the matter should be dealt with as a child protection issue.